Peter Mandelson: Attempted outings and harassment

 While his sexual orientation was known to friends, colleagues and constituents, in 1987 the News of the World ran an issue that attempted to out Mandelson as gay.
 Mandelson did not respond.
 Mandelson was outed again by Matthew Parris in 1998 on the BBC programme Newsnight.
 This led to press harassment of his partner, with the Daily Express sending a reporter to take pictures of him while he was at his languages course.
 An internal investigation later found that the photos had been obtained without Avila da Silva's consent and images of him attempting to cover his face had been secretly deleted.
 Mandelson phoned the BBC and the Press Complaints Commission following Newsnights broadcast, and an internal memo was later sent within the BBC, stating: "under no circumstances whatsoever should allegations about the private life of Peter Mandelson be repeated or referred to on any broadcast."

+Urination incident

+In April 2026, months after his sacking from Starmer's cabinet, Mandelson faced a fixed penalty notice of £300 for urinating in public.
+Mandelson was photographed urinating while standing outside the home of former chancellor George Osborne in November 2025.
+The Royal Borough of Kensington and Chelsea intended to fine Mandelson, yet had not issued the fine because they had "struggled to find his address."
+Mandelson later blamed his actions on being stood up by an Uber driver when he was "bursting for a pee", and expressed embarrassment over the incident.

-Honorary roles
+Rescinded honorary roles

-Mandelson served, until 8 October 2008, as President of the Central School of Speech and Drama.

-In 2013 Mandelson was appointed to the revived post of High Steward of Hull, an ancient ceremonial position held by his grandfather in 1956–65 and defunct since 1974.
+Mandelson served until 8 October 2008 as President of the Central School of Speech and Drama.
+In 2013, he was appointed to the revived post of High Steward of Hull, an ancient ceremonial position held by his grandfather in 1956–65 and defunct since 1974.
 In September 2025, following the Epstein revelations, he was stripped of the role.

 Mandelson served as Chancellor of Manchester Metropolitan University from 2016 to 2024.
 In September 2025, following the Epstein revelations, the university rescinded his honorary doctorate and commemorative medal.

-Finishing fourth out of thirty-eight candidates, Mandelson contested the 2024 University of Oxford Chancellor election, which Lord Hague won.
+Mandelson contested the 2024 University of Oxford Chancellor election, which William Hague won; Mandelson finished fourth out of thirty-eight candidates.
+It was later reported that Mandelson had lobbied numerous Labour government ministers in an attempt to secure the role.

-In November 2025, following the Epstein revelations, Mandelson resigned as an honorary fellow of his alma mater, St. Catherine's College, Oxford.
+Mandelson was appointed as an honorary fellow of his alma mater, St Catherine's College, Oxford in April 2018.
+In November 2025, following the Epstein revelations, he resigned.